finos/legend-integration-juju/README.md

 [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@main/images/badge-incubating.svg)](https://github.com/finos/community/blob/master/governance/Software-Projects/Project-Lifecycle.md#incubating-projects)

 # Legend Charmed Operator - aka Legend Charm Bundle
-Legend Charm provides a simple, efficient and enterprise-ready way to deploy and orchestrate a Legend instance in any type of environments, from developers workstations, up to production.
+The Legend Charm Bundle provides a simple, efficient and enterprise-ready way to deploy and orchestrate a Legend instance in any type of environments, from developers workstations, up to production.
+The bundle includes several Charms, one for each Legend component.

 Read more about Juju and Charms, access tutorials to deploy locally or in the cloud of your choice in minutes, and how you could support this initiative.